 The starting point is the need for multidisciplinary trainings and capacity-building schemes to be put in place to ensure Judges are made aware of the crisis at hand.
-Agenda 21, developed during the 1992 Rio Earth Summit held in Rio de Janeiro, Brazil established an international mandate to build enforcement capacity as an essential element of environmental management and sustainable development.
+Agenda 21, developed during the 1992 Rio Earth Summit held in Rio de Janeiro.
+Brazil established international an mandate to build enforcement capacity as an essential element of environmental management and sustainable development.

-The deficiency in knowledge, relevant skills, and information in regard to environmental law is one of the principal causes that contribute to the lack of effective implementation, development of critical judicial precedents, and enforcement of environmental law.
+The deficiency in knowledge, relevant skills, and information in regard to environmental law is one of the principal causes that contribute to the lack of effective implementation, development of critical judicial precedents, and enforcement of environmental law

 At this forum.
 Justice Nasir shared his experiences and how justice is a beautiful concept that is not limited to human beings only, but the width of which expands to include the environment as well.
 He further recommended that judicial support can prove to be instrumental in protecting biodiversity by taking legal action against activities that destroy forests, rivers, water bodies, oceans, and air, thereby acting as a line of defense for the environment.

-22 MAY 2020 INTERNATIONAL DAY FOR BIOLOGICAL DIVERSITY Our solutions are in nature environmental compliance and enforcement requires the unwavering commitment of individuals and institutions and courage.
-Of the many actors in the environmental compliance chain, the judiciary has a fundamental contribution to make in securing the quality of our lives in the future.
+BIOLOGICAL DIVERSIT Our solutions are in nature

+environmental compliance enforcement requires the unwavering commitment of individuals and institutions courage.
+Of the actors in the environmental compliance chain, judiciary has a fundamental contribution to make in securing the quality of our lives in the future.